SnehaGhoshNew2003/Yoga_Pose_Detection_And_Prediction/README.md

 ## Overview

-The Yoga Pose Detector is a deep learning-based project designed to analyze and classify yoga poses from images or video frames.
+The Yoga Pose Detector is a real-time deep learning-based project designed to analyze and classify yoga poses from images or video frames using webcam.
 By combining state-of-the-art object detection and image classification techniques, the project aims to assist users in identifying yoga poses accurately, which can be beneficial for fitness tracking, instructional purposes, or automated yoga tutorials.

 ## Data
 The dataset used in this project is the roboflow's Yoga Pose Computer Vision Project, which includes numerous images for each of the 107 yoga poses.